Cartrigger/Cartrigger/README.md

-## Why are you here?
+## Welcome!
-<br>Just to suffer?
+<br>I am Cart, also known as Cartrigger.
-<br>No, kidding, Cart's page, you can contact me on Discord under the username cartri
+<br>Known in the Minecraft community as a server creator, and a commoner on random repos and Discord servers.
-<br>Somewhat trying to learn Java and moving away from JS (I hate it but I know it)
+<br>If you need to contact me, the fastest in on Discord via messages or pinging me.
+My username is Cartri.
 ![Cart's GitHub stats](https://github-readme-stats.vercel.app/api?username=cartrigger&show_icons=true&theme=dark)